TypeScript Type Inference

 • When you want a variable that can’t be inferred.

-• When a function returns the any type and you need to clarify the value.
+• When a function returns the any type, you need to clarify the value.

 Summary